-By learning what blown head gasket symptoms to look for; you may save yourself thousands in repairs.
+By learning what the leaking head gasket symptoms are, you may save yourself, thousands in repairs.

-So, if you can learn the common blown head gasket symptoms, you may save a ton of money.
+So, if you can learn the common leaking head gasket symptoms, you may save yourself a ton of money.

-The head gasket seals the combustion chamber allowing your car to build the proper compression and contain exhaust gases.
-The head gasket also keeps coolant and oil out of the combustion chamber which is very important.
+The head gasket seals the combustion chamber, allowing your engine to build the proper compression and contain exhaust gases.
+The head gasket also, keeps coolant and oil out of the combustion chamber, which is very important.

 The test is performed with an apparatus that utilizes a solution that changes color upon contact with carbon monoxide.
 You just need to know what signs to look for.